 What: Spend the Fourth of July with country music legend Willie Nelson at his annual Independence Day concert.
 Willie has hosted this music-filled event since 1973.
 The line-up includes Willie Nelson and Family, Luke Combs, Nathaniel Rateliff and The Night Sweats, Alison Krauss, Jamey Johnson, Steve Earle & The Dukes, and more.

 Where: Austin 360 Amphitheater at Circuit of the Americas Racetrack, 9201 Circuit of the Americas Blvd., Austin, TX 78617

-What: The City of Bedford celebrates Independence Day with 4thFEST, a free celebration featuring live music, a variety of themed family-friendly activities, a classic car show, carnival food, a salute to soldiers, and, of course, a spectacular fireworks show when the sun goes down.
+What: The City of Bedford celebrates Independence Day with 4thFEST, a free celebration featuring live music, a variety of themed family-friendly activities, a classic car show, carnival food, a salute to soldiers, and, of course, the spectacular fireworks show when the sun goes down.

 When: July 4 at noon.
 Fireworks start at 10 p.m.